paranavithana/From-Basics-to-Boss--Python-Projects/README.md

-##  100 Python Projects – My Learning Journey
+##  Python Projects – My Learning Journey

 Welcome!
-This repository contains a collection of **100 Python projects** I'm building to improve my coding skills.
+This repository contains a collection of ** Python projects** I'm building to improve my coding skills.
 These projects start from basic concepts and progress to intermediate-level applications.

 Each project is simple, practical, and built with a clear learning goal in mind.

 ##  Why This?
 I believe in learning by doing.
-By completing 100 projects, I aim to:
+By completing these projects, I aim to:
 - Master Python syntax and logic
 - Practice problem-solving
 - Build a personal portfolio of work